jozefg/drafts/modules.md

 ```

 Notice that the type of keys and tables are left abstract.
 When
-implementers apply the signature they can do so in two ways, weak or
+implementers implement'ssignature they can do so in two ways, weak or
 strong ascription.
 Weak ascription (`:`) means that the constructors of
 abstract types are still accessible, but the signature *does* hide all
 unrelated declarations in the module.
 Strong ascription (`:>`) makes the